kajal-rekha/luminex-client/README.md

 1. Clone the repository: `git clone https://github.com/kajal-rekha/luminex.git`
 2. Navigate to the project directory: `cd luminex`
-3. Install dependencies: `npm install`
+3. Install dependencies: `npm install` or `npm i`
 4. Start the development server: `npm run dev`
 5. Open your browser and visit `http://localhost:3000` to view the application.

 ## Conclusion

 Luminex is a testament to the fusion of technology and elegance, providing users with a captivating online shopping experience.
 Feel free to explore the codebase, contribute, and enhance the Luminex journey.
 Happy shopping!